ezequielscott/ezequielscott.github.io/content/blog/team_stability.md

 Developers contribute to open-source projects differently; some contribute regularly whereas others occasionally.
 I made this vizualization to represent these dynamics.

-In the vizualization above, each developer is depicted by a dot, and each iteration is represented by a different color.
+In the vizualization below, each developer is depicted by a dot, and each iteration is represented by a different color.
 The nickname of the developer is displayed in a big label when the mouse pointer is over the corresponding dot.
 The number of iterations in which the developer contributed is shown between brackets.

 {{< observablenotebook >}}